West Calder Swifts F.C.

-West Calder Swifts were a Scottish senior football club from the town of West Calder, Midlothian.
+West Calder Swifts Football Club was a Scottish senior football club from the town of West Calder, Midlothian.

 History

-The club was founded in May 1903, as a merger between West Calder F.C. and Mossend Swifts F.C.; although the name was a merger of the two teams' names, the combined club played at West Calder's ground, wearing West Calder's kit.
+The club was founded in May 1903, as a merger between West Calder and Mossend Swifts; although the name was a merger of the two teams' names, the combined club played at West Calder's ground, wearing West Calder's kit.
 The club's trainer however was the Mossend Swifts trainer David Bowman, who finished with 23 years' service at both sides.

 The club's natural home would have been in the Central Combination, but that had collapsed at the end of the 1902–03 season, and a new league - the Midland League was set up.
 The Swifts were invited to become founder members, and the club's Andrew Russell was elected as the league's first president.
 However the competition did not complete its first season, with the Swifts heading for a mid-table finish.

 Scottish Cup entries

 The club was a consistent entrant to the Scottish Cup, although by 1903 the Scottish Football Association had introduced the Qualifying Cup as a series of preliminary rounds.
 The club's first entry in 1903–04 saw it reach the fifth round of the Qualifying Cup, entitling it to an entry into the Cup proper.
-In that first round, the club was drawn away to Scottish League side St Bernard's F.C. of Edinburgh; the club rewarded the supporters who came to the match on a special train by recording a 1–1 draw, West Calder losing in a second replay at the neutral Mill Park in Bathgate.
+In that first round, the club was drawn away to Scottish League side St Bernards of Edinburgh; the club rewarded the supporters who came to the match on a special train by recording a 1–1 draw, West Calder losing in a second replay at the neutral Mill Park in Bathgate.

 The only other time the club won through to the proper rounds was in 1908–09, again having reached the fifth round of the Qualifying Cup.
 The club drew 0–0 in the first round at home to Partick Thistle.
 At the time, the Maryhill club was "between grounds", and therefore applied to the Scottish FA to have the replay at a neutral ground, on the basis that Burngrange Park's facilities were not up to scratch.
 On a vote of 13 to 10, the Scottish FA ordered the tie to take place at Shawfield.
 The Swifts appealed to the Scottish FA that Partick, without having a registered ground, was not entitled to ask for the match to be held on a neutral venue, and refused to play at Shawfield.
 As a result of this "foolish course", the tie was awarded to Partick.
 Thistle claimed expenses of £46 7s against West Calder, but that was dismissed, on the basis that Partick had caused the problems by having no ground.